 For pass/fail practicum courses, the student must achieve 80% of the scored items as 'meets expectation' in order to pass the course.

-If the student fails to attain an 80% on the evaluation at the prescribed level of the course, the instructor may assign additional activities and/or additional clinical hours prior to a reevaluation.
-The student will have a one-time opportunity to be re-evaluated.
-A second faculty member will be present during the clinical performance retake.
+If the student fails to attain an 80% on the initial final evaluation at the prescribed level of the course, the instructor may assign additional activities and/or additional clinical hours prior to a reevaluation.
+The student will have a one-time opportunity to be re-evaluated with a second faculty member present.
 If the student passes the clinical performance retake (with a minimum score of 80%), the maximum grade the student can receive for the exam for purposes of grade calculation is 80%.
-If the student fails the retake, the student will receive a grade of "F" for the course.
+If the student fails the retake, the student will receive a grade of "Z" for the course and a formal individualized remediation plan will be devised by the Lead Faculty in consultation with the Program Director.
+The formal remediation plan will be based on the feedback from the student’s clinical faculty and preceptor(s).

 Notice to Students Enrolled in NURS 5220

 NURS 5220 is approximately 1-2 semesters before students enroll in their first clinical course.
 Compliance with the Graduate Nursing Clinical Clearance Requirements is essential to prevent a delay in starting.
-At this point in the program all students should have their account open with Castle Branch or Complio and uploaded all required documents.
-Students admitted to the MSN/PMC program after April 5, 2021 will use Complio to manage their clinical clearance requirements.
-All other students admitted before this time will use Castle Branch.
-For additional information and instructions please see the Shared Document Area of InPlace.
+At this point in the program all students should have uploaded all required documents to the clinical management system.
+For more information, please review the Resources are of the clinical management system.

 Because technology is vulnerable to experiencing difficulties you should not wait until the last minute to submit an assignment or test.
 If you experience technical difficulties contact Canvas Support to help resolve the issue.
 They are open 24 hours a day.
 All technical issues must be resolved prior to an assignment or test due date and time.
 Assignments or tests which are submitted late secondary to technical issues may not be accepted and/or are subject to a point deduction up to and including a zero.